jaegeste/fem-course/docs/03_mechanical_kragbalken.en.md

 Meshing divides the component into finite elements, which are connected via nodes.

-In design-related FEM workflows, extensive mesh optimization is rarely needed – modern computers handle coarse meshes well.
+In design-related FEM workflows, extensive mesh optimization is rarely needed, modern computers handle coarse meshes well.
 What matters is the **mesh-independent quality of results**, not the visual perfection of the mesh.

 This requires a **mesh sensitivity study**, typically done by: